|

 Welcome (+ gift)

 There is a reason for the welcoming e-mail being the most frequently used type of drip campaign.
 When they are good, they create a lot of value for the subscriber.
 A blogger has analysed one kind of welcoming e-mail and here explains why she thinks it works.
 At the office, we broadly agree with her.
+Sending an automated welcoming e-mail has an added advantage: it makes it possible to elaborate what the contact can expect to receive in future newsletters and to send some important information their way immediately.

 Recently, it has become popular to send welcome gifts with the first e-mail; like e-books, links to tips and guides or online discount coupons for webshops.